foospidy/HoneyPy/README.md

 ./ipt_set_tcp 24 10010
 ```

-Alternativley, you can use authbind to enabled the usage of low ports by HoneyPy's run user.
+Alternatively, you can use authbind to enabled the usage of low ports by HoneyPy's run user.
 More on authbind here:
 https://debian-administration.org/article/386/Running_network_services_as_a_non-root_user

 #### Custom Service Emulation (Plugins)